Real talk: It’s hard for me to get excited about a salad. That is, until I tasted this crunchy chicken salad.

 - Add the protein, which is chicken in this case.

 - Add the toppings.
-Here we have feta cheese and pepitas!
+Here we have feta cheese and pepitas.

 What if you don’t have mason jars?

-How to do it: Toss everything (for all the portions) in a large bowl without dressing.
-Then divide that between three meal prep containers.
+You absolutely can pack this into a normal meal prep container.
+Toss everything (for all the portions) in a large bowl without dressing.
+Then divide that among three meal prep containers.
 Store the dressing on the side to be used before eating the salad.

 To double this recipe, simply double the ingredients and get yourself some more jars or meal prep containers.